-Students majoring in Arts Management study a core of management fundamentals and have the option to choose the discipline-specific concentration of Design Management.
+Students majoring in Arts Management study a core of management fundamentals and have the option to choose the discipline-specific concentration of Film Business.

 Business & Entrepreneurship offers you comprehensive preparation for managerial and entrepreneurial careers in music promotion and distribution, international arts management, live entertainment and the performing arts, museums and galleries, traditional and new media, marketing, and professional and collegiate sports.
 We offer eight Bachelor of Arts degrees and a Master of Arts Management degree, as well as minors in Arts Management, Interactive Media Development & Entrepreneurship, and Marketing.